 This is a really healthy alternative to legumes and it goes well with any type of vegetables, meat or sauce.
 Eating one serving of chickpeas per day can also help reduce bad cholesterol.

 Another quinoa alternative worth trying is nuts.
 It might be time to switch your regular bowl of quinoa and salad to something crunchy and with fewer calories like nuts.
-Nuts are on the list of healthiest foods you can eat and it offers the same nutrient content like quinoa.
+Nuts are on the list of healthiest foods you can eat and it offers the same nutrient content as quinoa.
 Nuts can be added to your salads as well.
 Eating nuts may be good for your heart.

 Kamut is another great quinoa substitute and it is much richer and more nutritious than wheat.
-Kamut is an ancient type of wheat and it tastes similar to brown basmati rice but it contains less fibre than traditional wheat.
+Kamut is an ancient type of wheat and it tastes similar to brown basmati rice but it contains less fiber than traditional wheat.
 Kamut can be used as an alternative to all-purpose wheat flour.
 It can be cooked into a salad or enjoyed as a side dish.

 Quinoa is a cereal grain that can be used in any recipe but as it gains popularity as the most enjoyed pseudo-grain, it becomes more expensive.
 There is no doubt that quinoa is a healthy food that can be enjoyed in many ways but it’s also good to know about other substitutes.
 Hence why we have listed some healthier food options above.